mlmcgeenc/mmcgee-react-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Contributing
-I am not accepting controbutions to this project at this time
+I am not accepting contributions to this project at this time

 ## Tests
 No tests are currently written for this project